zcorleissen/documentation/source/api_v2_general_resources.rst

    $ ERROR

-Get details on an account.
+Get details on an account
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash